 – If there is neither a spouse nor child surviving, then the decedent's parents have the right to sue under Georgia law.
 If the parents of a deceased child are divorced or living apart, the trial court has full discretion to allocate the wrongful death recovery between them, considering any pertinent factors.
 There have been cases of an uninvolved absentee father being limited to as little as one half of one percent of the total recovery for the wrongful death of a child.

 – In the absence of a surviving spouse, child or parent, the administrator of the decedent's estate can sue on behalf of the next of kin.
 Even if the next of kin is a minor, e.g., a sibling, an anomaly in current Georgia law requires that an administrator file suit on behalf of the minor beneficiary within two years from the date of death rather than tolling that time limit due to the child’s age.

-Call us at our Atlanta office 404-253-7862 or submit your inquiry online, and find out if we can help.
+Call us today at our Atlanta office 404-253-7862 or submit your inquiry online, and find out if we can help.